Maximize your performance during the Applied Exams!

 - Demonstrate understanding of the concerns and perspective of other health care professionals through active listening

-- Recognize the potential for conflict and initiate conflict resolution as appropriate
+- Recognize the potential for conflict and initiate conflict resolution

-- Practice-based Learning and Improvement (Articulate and apply principles of patient safety and quality improvement to a clinical scenario)
+5. Practice-based Learning and Improvement (Articulate and apply principles of patient safety and quality improvement to a clinical scenario)

-- Measure current outcomes and benchmarks if appropriate
+- Measure current outcomes and benchmarks

-- Devise change in practice in collaboration with stakeholders if appropriate
+- Devise change in practice in collaboration with stakeholders

 - Implement change in practice